chrisdevisser/ff12-tza-guide/ff12-tza-perfect-game.md

 - Every 6-10 enemies is a new chain level
 - Chain level starts at L0 and goes to L3
-- Picking up a piece of loot normally lowers your kill count by 1, meaning a longer chain until the next level
+- Picking up a piece of loot normally lowers your kill count by 1 (more at higher chain levels), meaning a longer chain until the next level
 - A flashing chain number means you can run around and grab all the loot for no penalty
 - Monograph drops are not affected by chain level